Magdalene Figuccio, MSN

-For more information, contact the Director of Community and Leadership Development.
+For more information, visit the Leadership Development page.

 Our combined undergraduate/graduate business program allows a CSE undergraduate in any major to enter the MS in Management program in a seamless, streamlined approach.
 The combined degree program in Management at the College of Saint Elizabeth promotes personal and professional integrity as well as fosters ethical concerns for change in organizations.
 Taught from a leadership perspective, this experiential program prepares graduates to change or advance careers, compete in industry trends, and manage evolving organizational environments.

 Graduate students may choose from one of two specializations:

 Justice Studies Majors must have completed:

 *Some of these prerequisites may be waived at the discretion of the Chair of the Business and Health Administration program for those students who are able to demonstrate considerable experience in these areas.

 Graduate level courses open for combined degree students: